Kon-Boot

 Kon-Boot (aka konboot, kon boot) is a software utility that allows users to bypass Microsoft Windows passwords and Apple macOS passwords (Linux support has been deprecated) without lasting or persistent changes to system on which it is executed.
-It is also the first reported tool capable of bypassing Windows 10 online (live) passwords and supporting both Windows and macOS systems.
+It is also the first reported tool and so far the only one capable of bypassing Windows 11 and Windows 10 online (live) passwords and supporting both Windows and macOS systems.
 It is also a widely used tool in computer security, especially in penetration testing.
 Since version 3.5 Kon-Boot is also able to bypass SecureBoot feature.

 History

 Kon-Boot was originally designed as a proof of concept, freeware security tool, mostly for people who tend to forget their passwords.
 The main idea was to allow users to login to the target computer without knowing the correct password and without making any persistent changes to system on which it is executed.

 First Kon-Boot release was announced in 2008 on DailyDave mailing list.
 Version 1.0 (freeware) allowed users to login into Linux based operating systems and to bypass the authentication process (allowing access to the system without knowing the password).